 The TMX Group today provides trading across equities, fixed income, derivatives and energy markets.
 From a modest 18 stocks in 1861, the TMX Group today ranks as a top 10 exchange internationally with a total listed stock market cap of over $2 trillion.

-There were of course, some earlier exchanges in North America started by our neighbours to the south.
+There were, of course, some earlier exchanges in North America started by our neighbours to the south.

-The Buttonwood tree
+The New York Stock Exchange and the Buttonwood tree

 The first stock exchange in the United States was the Philadelphia Exchange in 1790.
-But it was the gathering of 24 brokers and merchants at the Buttonwood tree in New York that would provide the foundation for the New York Stock Exchange in 1792.
+But it was the gathering of 24 brokers and merchants at the Buttonwood Tree in New York that would provide the foundation for the New York Stock Exchange in 1792.

 The NYSE was officially registered with the newly created Securities and Exchange Commission (SEC) in 1934.

-Today the NYSE has 2,800 listed companies and a market cap for all listed shares of over $22 trillion.
+Today the NYSE has 2,800 listed companies and a market cap for all listed shares of over $24 trillion.

 The stock exchanges of the past grew slowly at first and then advanced rapidly with the economy.
 However, this long slow incubation period of exchange development started to change with advances in technology.

-The exchange for innovators
+NASDAQ, the exchange for innovators